dylan-sutton-chavez/http-threat-classifier/README.md

 5. **Weights and Vector Analyzer:** The architecture of the EUP model is so simple that we can generate a security report with each analysis by comparing the model’s weights with the vector.
 This allows the security team to understand every decision made by the model and the reasoning behind it.

 ![LLM-Assisted Geometric Active Perceptron](statics/llm-assisted-geometric-active-perceptron.png)

+*This document is issued on the date of October 23, 2025 to whom it may concern, containing an explanation of the system ERF-LM.*